tlong314/cmgame/README.md

 // Or you can pass in 2 point's or point-like objects (e.g., to draw a line from one circle's center to another's).
 These use context's current line width and strokeStyle. game.drawLine( point1, point2 );

 // rotating images can be confusing, and a lot of code.
-CMGame provides a drawRotatedImage method that takes in similar arguments to canvas context drawImage method, but with a final argument added as thenumber of radians to rotate by (counterclockwise) around the drawn image's center
+CMGame provides a drawRotatedImage method that takes in similar arguments to canvas context drawImage method, but with a final argument added as the number of radians to rotate by (counterclockwise) around the drawn image's center

-game.drawRotatedImage(img, Math.PI / 4); // draws image rotated about it center by pi/4 radians
 game.drawRotatedImage(img, 100, 200, Math.PI / 4); // draws image at point (100, 200), but rotated about the image center
 game.drawRotatedImage(img, 100, 200, 80, 40, Math.PI / 4); // draws image as width 80 and height 40 at point (100, 200), but rotated about the drawn image's center
-game.drawRotatedImage(img, 0, 0, 100, 50, 100, 200, 80, 40, Math.PI / 4); // draws image from source rectangle (0, 0, 100, 50) to destination (100, 200, 80, 40), but rotated about the drawn image's center
+game.drawRotatedImage(img, 0, 0, 100, 50, 100, 200, 80, 40, Math.PI / 4); // draws image from source rectangle (0, 0, 100, 50) to destination (100, 200, 80, 40), but rotated about the destination rectangle's (drawn image's) center

 // Draw multiple strings together with varying fonts and colors.
 // First argument is list of fonts to use.
 If list of text strings is longer, this will cycle back around when reaching last font.